-- Take Yogurt in a big Microwave Oven Safe Bowl (I prefer to use Glass Bowl with a lid) and beat the Yogurt using a spoon.
+- Take Plan curd in a big Bowl (I prefer to use Glass Bowl with a lid) and beat the Curd using a spoon.

 - Now add Onion Paste, Ginger Paste, Garlic Paste, Bengali Garam Masala Powder, Kashmiri Chilli Powder, Turmeric Powder, Sugar, Salt and Mustard Oil to the Yogurt and give it a proper mix.

-- Now place Fish pieces over the Yogurt mix and coat all the fishes properly and then leave it for around 45 minutes to 1 Hour.
+- Now place Fish pieces over the Curd mix and coat all the fishes properly and then leave it for around 45 minutes to 1 Hour.

-- Transfer the Bowl after covering it with the lid to Microwave oven and cook for 20 minutes in 40% or medium.
+- Put it in the Microwave oven and cook for 20 minutes in 40% or medium heat

 - After that open the Lid and add slitted Green Chillies and again cook in 100% or in high for 10 minutes.
 This will give Doi Maach a fresh aroma of Green Chillies without tempering the green color of Chilies.